 Even at my most disciplined, I failed to hit my goals and ended losing control of my weight gain for several years.

-It was only when I slowed down in my approach, curtailed my excesses, and lowered my time preferences I could reach my goals through sustainable dieting.
+It was only when I slowed down in my approach, and curtailed my excesses, I could reach my goals through sustainable dieting.

 And the aim of the game is find a comfortable, sustainable healthy weight to maintain instead of yo-yo dieting ad infinitum.

 Instead, tens of thousands of people strive to walk around at peeled bodyfat percentages — which they never reach.

 This mistake perhaps took the longest for me to unlearn.

 Plagued by disappointment in oft-failed yo-yo dieting, the gradualist approach became my only recourse.

 And yes, dieting — it’s frustrating as hell, it’s slow as hell, you’re punished for food-related indiscretions, but it teaches discipline and patience — both of which are qualities immensely lacking in this day and age.

 I legit thought my required daily caloric intake was around 3500 calories a day for the longest time.